aspose-cad/Aspose.CAD-Documentation/java/developer-guide/autocad-drawings/plt-drawings/_index.md

 ---

 ## **Export PLT to JPEG**

 Aspose.CAD for Java allows developers to render PLT files to JPEG.
-Following is the code demonstrating how to access the PLT file and convert that to JPEG using [**CadRasterizationOption**](https://apireference.aspose.com/java/cad/com.aspose.cad.imageoptions/CadRasterizationOptions) and [**JpegOptions**](https://apireference.aspose.com/java/cad/com.aspose.cad.imageoptions/JpegOptions).
+Following is the code demonstrating how to access the PLT file and convert that to JPEG using [**CadRasterizationOption**](https://apireference.aspose.com/cad/java/com.aspose.cad.imageoptions/CadRasterizationOptions) and [**JpegOptions**](https://apireference.aspose.com/cad/java/com.aspose.cad.imageoptions/JpegOptions).

+{{< gist "aspose-com-gists" "49c1b75d9a84e149ecf374ece2c2597d" "Examples-src-main-java-PLTDrawings-ExportPLTtoImage-ExportPLTtoImage.java" >}}

 ## **Export PLT to PDF**

 Aspose.CAD for Java allows developers to render PLT files to PDF.
-Following is the code demonstrating how to access the PLT file and convert that to PDF using [**CadRasterizationOption**](https://apireference.aspose.com/java/cad/com.aspose.cad.imageoptions/CadRasterizationOptions) and [**PdfOptions**](https://apireference.aspose.com/java/cad/com.aspose.cad.imageoptions/PdfOptions).
+Following is the code demonstrating how to access the PLT file and convert that to PDF using [**CadRasterizationOption**](https://apireference.aspose.com/cad/java/com.aspose.cad.imageoptions/CadRasterizationOptions) and [**PdfOptions**](https://apireference.aspose.com/cad/java/com.aspose.cad.imageoptions/PdfOptions).

+{{< gist "aspose-com-gists" "49c1b75d9a84e149ecf374ece2c2597d" "Examples-src-main-java-PLTDrawings-ExportPLTtoPDF-ExportPLTtoPDF.java" >}}